Roll20/roll20-character-sheets/Fantasy_Craft/README.md

 * Merge 'Focus' into 'Skills' section?
 * Add Critical Injuries and heal time in addition to conditions tracker?
 * Update json file to provide more detail what is tracked and what is not
+* Update json file to explain tooltip usage to provide table 'hints', special/standard sheet, Spellcasting incorporated into skills, what rolls auto-calculate, and where to find attribute names for creating macros

 ### NOTE